 Acts of Kindness

 There are several ways in which educators can support kindness between students.
-Shankland & Rosset (2017) describe two.
+While there are many variations of acts of kindness activities, Shankland & Rosset (2017) suggest two classroom kindness interventions to support wellbeing.
 First, educators can provide students with sticky notes to write kind things about another person.
 Then, students are tasked with secretly delivering or posting the note so the intended person receives it.
-Second and in the spirit of secret santas, students are secretly assigned a peer to serve for a month.
+Second, in the spirit of secret santas, students are secretly assigned a peer to serve for a month.
 When students develop kindness, they are more inclusive and well-liked by their peers and bullying decreases (Layous et al., 2012).

 |Materials:||Paper, writing utensil, other materials as needed.|